 It is important to remember that there is rarely a perfect line through any corner for all circumstances.
-It depends on the characteristics of your car, your cornering strategy, and the conditions.
+It depends on the characteristics of your car, your cornering strategy and the conditions.
+If you may also have to react to the position of other cars on the track.
 You should experiment with different lines and learn from instructors and people who know the course well.

 The geometric apex – carrying speed and minimising the turn severity

 To carry maximum speed through a corner, you need to take the route that minimises the tightness of the corner arc.
 This minimises cornering force and frees up precious grip for maintaining speed.
 This route tends to use the geometric apex of the corner and is usually known as the classic racing line.
 In Diagram 1, the turn illustrated is a constant radius 90 degree right hander and the geometric apex is exactly halfway around the corner.

 Advantages of the classic / traditional line:

 - Smooths out corners in the most efficient way